Functional JavaScript Wizardry

 function(){ return map(arguments, up) }(1, 2, 'abc', 'z')

-object with functions from Array.prototype
+populate an array object with functions from Array.prototype that

 work on any array-like object: